 Natural Seasons: Spring/Summer/Fall

 The second expression of Ordinary Time (“ordered” or “counted” time) in the year, this long sweep of the Church calendar encompasses the shifting harvest work of both summer & fall.
-A time of growth, fecundity, & abundance, Ordinary Time II reminds us of the transformational work of daily life - in which we’re called to steward ourselves, our communities, and our landscape.
+A time of growth, fecundity, & abundance, the Season After Pentecost reminds us of the transformational work of daily life - in which we’re called to steward ourselves, our communities, and our landscape.

 Hop over to my About page to learn more about my work here!